rigsby-HART/HNA-dashboard/README.md

 The HART tool and dashboard includes data for Canada; the Provinces and Territories; Census divisions (CD), a general term for regional planning areas; and Census subdivisions (CSD), a general term for municipalities.

 The repository of code is used to create and run the HART Housing Needs Assessment (HNA) Dashboard, as built by Licker Geospatial Consulting Co.
-(LGeo) on behalf of the Pater A. Allard School of Law at The University of British Columbia.
+(LGeo) on behalf of the Peter A. Allard School of Law at The University of British Columbia.

 Link: https://hart.ubc.ca/housing-needs-assessment-tool/